nstielau/fzf-sysadvent/README.md

 }
 ```

-Cool stuff, ton of other ideas on the example page.
+Cool stuff, and there are tons of other ideas on the example wikipage.

-### Level 3: Shell integration
-Sky is the limit.
-Go nuts
-Autocompletion for CD, for
-Reverse history search?

 ## Conclusion